utmM/Mean-Reversion-Neural-Network-for-Stock/README.md

      A. -cd to the folder including nn_stock.py, input.csv
      B. -python nn_stock.py
-     C. adjusting ERROR_RANGE based on the interpretation of prediction as the way section 3 shows.
+     Adjust the ERROR_RANGE with try and error, based on the interpretation of prediction as the way section 3 shows.

 ■ 3.
 Prediction and output interpretation ■
 ■ 4.
 AWS and iOS Application (OverView) ■